-The GCSWCD and NYCDEP recognize the importance of providing assistance to local landowners.
+The GCSWCD and NYCDEP recognize the importance of providing assistance to local landowners, as most of the identified problem areas in the management plans are on private property.
 The NYCDEP, GCSWCD and SCSWCD have provided the necessary training for project staff to be able to provide state-of-the-art technical assistance throughout the watershed.
 Technical assistance from staff members will guide the restoration of stream system stability and help to maintain ecological integrity.
 Technical assistance can range from a landowner consultation to activities that will help to meet the priorities of protecting water quality and establishing riparian buffers.
 Protection and enhancement of water quality can benefit both the City of New York's water supply and the residents of the Schoharie basin.
 Landowner Stream Assistance action items include, but are not limited to: